 Welcome!
 My name is Kimberly Sena Moore and I am a board certified music therapist.
-There are many ways I manifest this identity—I am a professor in the Frost School of Music at the University of Miami, run the blogs the Music Therapy Maven and Your Musical Self (through Psychology Today), am a co-host on the Music Therapy Round Table podcast, and serve as the Regulatory Affairs Associate for the Certification Board for Music Therapists.
+There are many ways I manifest this identity—I am an Assistant Professor of Professional Practice in the Frost School of Music at the University of Miami, run the blogs the Music Therapy Maven and Your Musical Self (through Psychology Today), am a co-host on the Music Therapy Round Table podcast, and serve as the Regulatory Affairs Associate for the Certification Board for Music Therapists.

 I’m also passionate about sharing music therapy with the world, which is one of the reasons I started the Music Therapy Maven blog.
 I invite you to explore this site for information on music therapy, music and the brain, private practice work, research and academia, and life as a career-loving mommy.

 I received my Bachelor of Music in Music Therapy from the University of Iowa, then moved to San Diego, California for six months for my clinical training internship at Musicworx of California.
 Next came Fort Collins, Colorado, where I earned my Masters of Music in Music Therapy at Colorado State University.
 I fell in love with the Rockies and decided, if I could make it work, I would stay.

 Well–1 husband, 2 kids, and 1 career later I was making it work.
 I had started Neurosong Music Therapy Services, a contractual agency providing music therapy services to hospitals, rehabilitation centers, and mental health treatment centers in northern Colorado.

 Then life took a different direction and in the summer 2010 we found ourselves in Warrensburg, Missouri.
 So I re-grouped, started a new job with CBMT, enrolled in the Interdisciplinary Ph.D. program at the University of Missouri-Kansas City, and continued my blogging and podcasting.